pauldorehill/FSharp.Data.Cypher/README.md

 ```

 #### Explicit Transactions : `Cypher<'T> -> TransactionResult<'T>`
-The query is sent to the database where it is run and returns the results - **however it is not commited** e.g. the database is not updated.
-The `TransactionResult` should then be either commited or rolled back to the database manually: this will need to happen before any subsequent queries.
+The query is sent to the database where it is run and returns the results - **however it is not committed** e.g. the database is not updated.
+The `TransactionResult` should then be either committed or rolled back to the database manually: this will need to happen before any subsequent queries.

 ```fsharp
 let transactionResult =